Sharqiewicz/numora/packages/core/src/utils/formatting/README.md

 # Formatting Module

-A modular, well-organized formatting library for numeric inputs with thousands separators and sophisticated cursor position preservation.
+A modular, well-organized formatting library for numeric inputs with thousand separators and sophisticated cursor position preservation.

 ## 📁 File Structure